myreceiptt/nota-markdown/archived-oioi/2025/12/20251209-bgc-iblooming-presentation.md

 ### **Q: Does Bullnium make sense?**

-Price yes; scope no. Scope is too big for Phase-1.
+Price yes; scope no. The scope is too big for Phase 1.

 ### **Q: Why modular login?**